PrachetShah/Springboot-Advanced-JPA-FCC/README.md

 - To perform tests, we can use `assert` Methods like `assertEquals, assertNotNull, and many more` to check for assertions in a `Given`, `When`, and `Assert` format like in `StudentMapperTest.java`

+### Test Isolation with Mocks

+- Its when we want to run tests based on isolation from its dependencies, like keeping `Repository` in isolation for `Service` tests.
+- So we `MOCK` objects to run the tests.
+It involves creating fake objects that stand in for real objects within the system.
+These fake objects, known as mock objects, can be used to test how different parts of the system interact with each other in a controlled environment.
+- We perform mocking in Springboot with `mockito` to perform mocking, which is like python's `unittest.mock`
+- We create Mocks using the `@Mock` annotation from `org.mockito` to specify which objects to create mocks of.
+- To inject mocks as dependency for a object, we use `@InjectMocks` annotation before constructor.
+InjectMocks will find any dependency having the `@Mock` annotation that matched the requirement. for eg, studentService will find methods with studentRepo and studentMapper
+- after initialising mocks, we need to tell mockito framework to start the mocks in current class using `MockitoAnnotations.openMocks(this)` in `setUp` method in BeforeEach. `this` means that to open mocks in current class

 ### Layers in Application are:

 ![layers](Layers.png)